 - Olive oil – or preferred neutral-tasting cooking oil

-- Boneless pork roast – cut into 1 1/2 inch cubes (pork butt or loin)
+- Boneless pork roast – cut into 1 1/2 inch cubes (pork butt, pork shoulder, or pork loin)

 - Onion – peeled and chopped

 - Garlic Cloves– minced

-- Spices – ground cumin, dried oregano, bay leaves
+- Spices – ground cumin, dried Mexican oregano, bay leaves

 - Apple cider vinegar – to tenderize the meat and mellow out the spicy chiles

 - Beef base – or bouillon

 First, set a large 6-8 quart saucepot (or dutch oven) over high heat.
 Add the water and bring it to a boil.
 Tear the stems off the red chile pods and remove the seeds, and then rip the chiles into large pieces.
 Pro Tip: Use rubber gloves whenever handling hot chiles.